•11 months ago

 I hope you now understand how easy it is to integrate Stream in your app to build a simple live streaming chat.
 In the sample, we only cover basic integration.
 Still, Stream provides you a lot of features like: Roles, delete/update messages, reactions, push notifications, and all of them are available in multiple platforms: Android, iOS, React, and Flutter.

-You can check the documentation and more tutorials on our blog.
+You can check the documentation and there are additional messaging tutorials on our blog that you might find helpful.